FedSub: Introducing Class-aware Subnetworks Fusion to Enhance Personalized Federated Learning: Experimental Evaluation

-Figures~\ref{fig:dynamic_scenario_f1} and~\ref{fig:dynamic_scenario_loss} present the results obtained in this dynamic setup.
-As anticipated, the first group of algorithms, including FedAvg, FedCLAR, and FedHome, does not suffer significantly from the introduction of new data in the first two use cases.
-Aside from slight variations, their performance is comparable to that observed in the static scenario.
+Figure~\ref{fig:dynamic_scenario} present the results obtained in this dynamic setup.
+As anticipated, the first group of algorithms, including FedAvg, FedCLAR, and FedHome, is not significantly affected in the first two use cases; aside from minor variations, performance remains comparable to the static scenario.
 However, in the Sleep Detection scenario, also this group of algorithms shows a noticeable performance drop of approximately 10\% in classification accuracy.
-This decrease can be explained by the characteristics of the classification task, which differs from the other ones in the other use cases: it includes only two labels, making it particularly sensitive to changes in data distribution.
+This decrease can be explained by the characteristics of the classification task, which differs from the other ones by including only two labels, making it particularly sensitive to changes in data distribution.
 In fact, with only two classes, any shift in the data can have a larger relative impact on classification performance, as there is limited diversity in label representation for the model to adapt to new patterns.
-This contrasts with multi-label cases, where the model has more opportunities to capture complex data patterns and maintain performance despite changes in the input data.